10 Nutrients to Improve Thyroid Function

 6. B-Complex:

-Vitamin B6 feeds thyroid hormone production which has been shown in study to reverse symptoms of hypothyroidism.
+Vitamin B6 feeds thyroid hormone production which has been shown in studies to reverse symptoms of hypothyroidism.
 It aids in providing a healthy stress response alleviating symptoms of autoimmune thyroid diseases.
 B12 and riboflavin (B2) deficiency is a commonality between individuals with thyroid disease.
 (7)

 Supplementing B-complex vitamins into your diet can reduce symptoms associated with thyroid disease.
 Increasing intake of B12 can improve health disturbances like gastrointestinal problems that are deleterious to thyroid health.
-Taking a high quality B-complex supplement can improve thyroid health and restore overall vitality.
+Taking a high-quality B-complex supplement can improve thyroid health and restore overall vitality.

 thyroid function